Top three reasons to go mountain biking in Fruita

-As long as you pedal on two wheels, you can book this adventure.
-A guide will explain the different mountain bike techniques and body positions to get you feeling comfortable on the trial.
+To book this adventure, all riders, regardless of age or height, must be capable of operating hand brakes and shifting gears.
+A guide will explain the different mountain bike techniques and body positions to get you feeling comfortable on the trail.
 You will progress at a level that is consistent with your comfort.
 Once you finally get the hang of trail riding, you will only want more!

 - Sneakers or sport shoes